lymanepp/lymanepp.github.io/docs/blog/2024-08-03-how-should-the-church-respond.md

 - **Celibacy as a Calling**: For those who do not feel called to heterosexual marriage, celibacy is a biblical and honorable option.
 1 Corinthians 7:7-8 speaks to the value of celibacy, with Paul himself affirming that this can be a calling that allows for greater devotion to the Lord.

 - **Pursuing Heterosexual Marriage**: For some, God may lead them toward heterosexual marriage.
 This path should not be pursued out of pressure but out of a genuine transformation and calling.
-The Church should support individuals through counseling and prayer as they seek God’s will in this area.
+The Church should support individuals through counseling and prayer as they seek God's will in this area.

 ### **Communicating Hope in the Gospel**